Melting of olive oil in immiscible surroundings: experiments and theory: Experimental setup

 \section{Experimental setup}

 The schematic in figure \ref{fig:expsetup} shows the experimental setup we use to study the melting of frozen olive oil.
+We choose olive oil as our working fluid since the freezing/melting temperature is reasonable to achieve in the lab ($T_o = \unit{-8}{\degreecelsius}$), the resulting contact temperature is above the freezing temperature for the ambient water, and it is readily available.
 We use a rectangular glass tank of $\unit{400}{\milli\meter}\times \unit{500}{\milli\meter}\times \unit{800}{\milli\meter}$, filled with water.
-During the melting process, the water is quiescent and assumed to be at a constant room temperature $T_\infty = \unit{20}{\celsius}$.
+During the melting process, the water is quiescent and kept at a constant room temperature $T_\infty = \unit{20}{\celsius}$.
+We only investigate here for ambient temperatures equal to this room temperature, such as to avoid any spurious flows created by natural convection caused by heat transfer from the surroundings to the bath.
 A small PVC holder (poor thermal conductivity) is included in the frozen olive oil during the freezing process and is attached to a support that is submerged in water.
-The olive oil has a melting point of $T_o =\unit{-8}{\celsius}$ and is cooled down to a temperature of $T_i = \unit{-14}{\celsius}$.
-Further material properties of both substances can be found in table \ref{tab:liqprop}.
-We study three different canonical geometries: a vertical wall, a horizontal cylinder, and a sphere, see figure \ref{fig:expsetup}.
-Since $\rho_{\text{oil}} < \rho_{\text{water}}$ the melted olive oil will rise and collect at the top of the object after which it periodically pinches off.
+The olive oil is cooled down to a temperature of $T_i = \unit{-14}{\celsius}$.
+Further material properties of both substances can be found in table \ref{tab:liqprop}, including the surface tension.
+Since $\rho_{\text{oil}} < \rho_{\text{water}}$ the melted olive oil will rise and collect at the apex of the objects where it periodically pinches off.
+There the surface tension is relevant for the pinch-off dynamics.
+We do not study this effect here and will ignore the surface tension, which we elaborate on in the discussion section.
+For studies of droplet deformation and breakup in viscous fluids we refer to e.g.\ \cite{Stone1994,Nagel1999,Nagel2001}.
+We study three different canonical geometries: a vertical wall, a horizontal cylinder, and a ball, see figure \ref{fig:expsetup}.
 The melting process is recorded through interval imaging.
-For this, a DSLR camera (Nikon D850) with a \unit{100}{\milli\meter} macro objective (Zeiss Makro Planar T* 2/100) is used.
+For this, a DSLR camera (Nikon D850) with a \unit{100}{\milli\meter} macro objective (Zeiss Makro Planar T* 2/100) is used, resulting in a resolution of \unit{30}{\micro\meter\per px}.
 An LED light source and light diffuser are used to create a uniformly-lit background.
-The images are binarized after which we find the contour, area, and, for the cylinders and spheres, the centroid of the object, see figures \ref{fig:contourcomp}b and \ref{fig:contourcomp}c.
+The original videos can be found in the supplemental materials.
+The images are binarized after which we find the contour, area, and, for the cylinders and balls, the centroid of the object, see figures \ref{fig:contourcomp}b and \ref{fig:contourcomp}c.
 From the evolution of the contour we find the local melt rate.